-Take a look at this is a short video about having a bone scan.
+Take a look at this short video about having a bone scan.

 A bone scan looks for abnormal areas in your bones.
 Before your scan you have an injection of a small amount of radioactive substance.
 This is not enough to be harmful.